How does the School of Computing support accommodations and academic considerations?

 Can you schedule my tests in another department?

-No. We can only make accommodation arrangements for instructors in the School of Computing.
+No. We can only make arrangements for instructors in the School of Computing.
 Please contact your instructor directly, or their departmental coordinator if applicable.

 My accommodations are inadequate.
 What can I do?